-Secretary's fees for the year amounted to USD 2,845 of which USD 2,845 was payable as at 30 June 2021.
+Secretary's fees for the year amounted to USD 9,249 (30 June 2021: USD 2,845) of which USD Nil (30 June 2021: USD 2,845) was payable as at 30 June 2022.

-(h) Reimbursement of operating expense from the Global Distributor
+(h) Reimbursement of operating expense by the Global Distributor

-The total fees and operating expenses in respect of each Accounting Period, including the Manager's fee, the Investment Manager's fee, the Administrator's fee, the Depositary's fee, any distributors' fees and all operating expenses relating to each Sub-Fund will not exceed 1.75% of the Net Asset Value of the Sub-Fund in respect of Class A USD Unhedged and Class A EUR Unhedged, 1% of the Net Asset Value of the Sub-Fund in respect of Class B USD Unhedged and Class B EUR Unhedged and 0.70% of the Net Asset Value of the Sub-Fund in respect of the Sub-Fund in
+The total fees and operating expenses in respect of each Accounting Period, including the Manager's fee, the Investment Manager's fee, the Administrator's fee, the Depositary's fee, any distributors' fees and all operating expenses relating to each Sub-Fund will not exceed 1.75% of the Net Asset Value of the Sub-Fund in respect of Class A USD Unhedged and Class A EUR Unhedged, 1% of the Net Asset Value of the Sub-Fund in respect of Class B USD Unhedged and Class B EUR Unhedged and 0.70% of the Net Asset Value of the Sub-Fund in respect of the Founders Class.

-The total fees and operating expenses in respect of each Accounting Period relating to the Seed Class shall not exceed the applicable threshold as set out below:-
+The total fees and operating expenses in respect of each Accounting Period relating to the Seed Class shall not exceed the applicable threshold as set out below: -

-(i) 0.70% of the Net Asset Value of the Seed Class when the Net Asset Value of the relevant Sub-Fund is up to USD150 million; or

-(ii) 0.60% of the Net Asset Value of the Seed Class when the Net Asset Value of the relevant Sub-Fund is greater than USD150 million and up to USD300 million; or

-(iii) 0.40% of the Net Asset Value of the Seed Class when the Net Asset Value of the relevant Sub-Fund is greater than USD 300 million.
+- (i) 0.70% of the Net Asset Value of the Seed Class when the Net Asset Value of the relevant Sub-Fund is up to USD150 million; or - (ii) 0.60% of the Net Asset Value of the Seed Class when the Net Asset Value of the relevant Sub-Fund is greater than USD150 million and up to USD300 million; or - (iii) 0.40% of the Net Asset Value of the Seed Class when the Net Asset Value of the relevant Sub-Fund is greater than USD 300 million.